EndPointCorp/end-point-blog/2011/11/11/advanced-rights-roles-management-rails.html.md

 title: Advanced Rights and Roles Management in Rails
 ---

-I've been working with Phunk, Brian Buchalter, and Evan Tann on a large Rails 3.1 project that has included several unique challenges.
-One of these challenges is a complex rights, roles, and accessibility system, which I'll discuss here.
+I’ve been working with Phunk, Brian Buchalter, and Evan Tann on a large Rails 3.1 project that has included several unique challenges.
+One of these challenges is a complex rights, roles, and accessibility system, which I’ll discuss here.

 Before I wrote any code, I researched existing authorization systems, and came across [this article](http://steffenbartsch.com/blog/2008/08/rails-authorization-plugins/) which lists a few of the popular authorization gems in Rails.
 After reading through the documentation on several more advanced current authorization gems, I found that no gem offered the level of complexity we needed, where rights are layered on top of roles and can be mapped out to specific actions.
 Because the client and my team were most familiar with [acl9](https://github.com/be9/acl9), we chose to work with it and layer rights on top of the existing access control subsystem.
-Here's a look at the data model we were looking for:
+Here’s a look at the data model we were looking for:

 <div class="separator" style="clear: both; text-align: center;">
 <a href="/blog/2011/11/11/advanced-rights-roles-management-rails/image-0-big.png" imageanchor="1" style="margin-left:1em; margin-right:1em"><img border="0" src="/blog/2011/11/11/advanced-rights-roles-management-rails/image-0.png" width="730"/></a></div>